Need Help? Give us a call.

 Ditch the clients and work on your own applications, programs, extensions, and add-ons.
 Whether you sell your work in the App Store or make money through advertisements—or you’re holding out for the long haul and are hoping to get bought by a bigger company—the cash you make will be a direct result of your effort and ingenuity.

-Unlike freelancing, though, this is a bit of a tougher nut to crack.
+Unlike typical freelancing, though, this is a bit of a tougher nut to crack.
 It’s not as easy to have a predictable stream of revenue until your app is already out and selling, and by then you’ve already put in a lot of time and energy.
-You’ll want to be sure that there’s a market out there for the product you’re creating—and that people are willing to pay for it.
+Therefore, before you make a freelancing financial mistake, you’ll want to be sure that there’s a market out there for the product you’re creating—and that people are willing to pay for it.

 That said, the wins can be big.
 Could your project be the next Minecraft or Angry Birds?
 Only one way to find out.